It doesn’t get much better than that last, sun-soaked, springtime ski run high in the Colorado Rocky Mountains. Or does it?

 Speaking of trails, the summer is for hiking.
 Challenge yourself by heading up the Ute Trail to the top of Aspen Mountain.
 At the top, you’ll enjoy dazzling views of the Elk Range while enjoying a refreshing beer at The Sundek.
 Kick back and relax.
 The trip down is much easier when you take the free gondola ride back down into Aspen.

 Whether you’re on a guided fly fishing tour, cooling off in the Grottos at Independence Pass or paddle boarding the North Star Preserve you’ll want to enjoy your time on the water responsibly.
-Start by checking into the cozy and nature loving Gant Aspen.
+Start by checking into the cozy and nature loving Gant Aspen, A Destination Hotel.
 “Partnering with Leave No Trace not only gives us the opportunity to support local sustainability projects right in our own backyard, but it also allows us to educate our guests on how to enjoy all the outdoor activities Aspen has to offer responsibly,” says the Gant Aspen’s Lou Eppelsheimer.

 The Rocky’s aren’t all about the sporting life, but the mountains always take center stage.
 Pioneering culture lovers can enjoy a coffee at SO Café on top of the Aspen Art Museum.
 Designed by famed architect, Shigeru Ban, this building is as much a work of art as the installations it houses.
 Ban explains, “In any design, I always strive for a unified relationship between the structure and its surroundings.
 The design for the new AAM is a very exciting opportunity to create a harmony between Aspen’s existing architecture and the surrounding beauty of the natural landscape.”
 And indeed the space allows you to take in breathtaking views of Aspen Mountain followed by free entrance to the exhibits in the museum.